 Finally, the dense forest opens up to wide expanses of swampy meadows with numerous waterholes.
 A herd of water buffaloes sniff the air, snorting when they catch our scent, whereupon they turn around and gallop into the forest, making a tremendous racket.
 Great white egrets and pond herons (Ardeola grayii) are feeding at the edge of the waterholes, among huge piles of elephant dung.
 We take a break to cook lunch – potatoes, boiled in dirty lake water, and served with marmalade.

-Continuing our walk, we observe several troops of two species of monkeys, the tufted langur (Semnopithecus priam ssp. thersites) as well as the toque monkey (Macaca sinica).
+Continuing our walk, we observe several troops of two species of monkeys, the tufted langur (Semnopithecus priam ssp. thersites) and the toque monkey (Macaca sinica).
 Grizzled giant squirrels (Ratufa macroura), with enormous bushy tails, climb about in the trees, and a large star tortoise with three big humps on its carapace creep about on the trail.

 In a small cabin, inhabited by rangers, we get water to make tea.
-The rangers inform us that we have yet to walk yet five kilometres before reaching the Kala Oya River, which marks the southern border of the national park.
+The rangers inform us that we have yet 5 km to walk before reaching the Kala Oya River, which marks the southern border of the national park.

 “Is it difficult to cross the river on foot?”